» token create

 (duration: "")- Explicit maximum lifetime for the token.
 Unlike normal TTLs, the maximum TTL is a hard limit and cannot be exceeded.
 This is specified as a numeric string with suffix like "30s" or "5m".

 (string: "")- Value for the token.
-By default, this is an auto-generated 36 character UUID.
+By default, this is an auto-generated value.
 Specifying this value requires sudo permissions.

 (k=v: "")- Arbitrary key=value metadata to associate with the token.
 This metadata will show in the audit log when the token is used.
 This can be specified multiple times to add multiple pieces of metadata.